The Vault (game show): Round 3

 If the player answered the first nine questions correctly, the clock was stopped and they chose one of three categories.
 After the host read a question in the chosen category, the clock began to run again and the player had to answer with no help from the brokers.

 If the player answered all 10 questions correctly before time ran out, the Vault opened and they won the entire jackpot in addition to their accumulated winnings from the first two rounds.
 If not, they kept only their accumulated money from all three rounds and a call-in player was chosen at random.
-This player could win the jackpot by answering six questions in 60 seconds, including two that had been correctly answered during the game.
+This player could win the jackpot by clearing six questions in 60 seconds (without the ability to pass), including two that had been correctly answered during the game.

-If both the studio and call-in players failed to win the jackpot, it was increased by £100,000 as a rollover for the next show.
+If both the studio and call-in players failed to win the jackpot, it was increased by £100,000 as a rollover for the next show; though a £1,000,000 jackpot would stay unchanged.